EternityForest/scullery/README.md

 * Message bus
 * Thread pool worker(At one point, Python did not natively have this, may be deprecated now that it does)

-* Media Handling and JACK now moved to IceFlow
+* Media Handling and JACK now moved to [IceMedia](https://github.com/EternityForest/icemedia)

 ## Intro
 See example.py for more details.
 Also see the equally simple audio and video player.